 - We need to motivate ourselves to eat healthier and resist junk food.

-- We need to motivate ourselves to turn off the Netflix and get to bed
+- We need to motivate ourselves to turn off Netflix and get to bed

 Motivation might get you to the gym once but it doesn’t get you to keep going.
 Actually going to the gym gets you motivated to keep going to the gym.

-The key to become more motivated is to keep taking action.
+The key to becoming more motivated is to keep taking action.
 Any kind of action, no matter how big or how small.